 Golf terminology for beginners summary

-There are many more golf terms that you will pick up as you get more familiar with the game.
-I hope I have given you a good start and that you are now more likely to join in the golf chat around you.
-Let us know how you get on and if there are any terms you would like us to explain.
+There are many more basic golf terms that you will pick up as you get more familiar with the game.
+I hope I have given you a good start by giving you the most common golf terms every new golfer needs and that you are now more likely to join in the golf chat around you.
+Let us know how you get on and any terms you would like us to explain.